Unfortunately, many VPNs are not safe. Learn what you need to know about choosing a safe VPN, and how to make them even safer.

 If you use your VPN to protect your identity so that you can intentionally download clearly pirated content, illegal materials or to conduct illicit transactions, then your VPN use will be illegal.

 Unfortunately, instead of engaging in thoughtful discussions, most commentators simply declare “yes, VPNs are legal” and use their articles as nothing more than an opportunity to flog the most expensive VPN services.
-Of course, this is no coincidence as it also means high, juicy commissions for those websites.
+This is no coincidence as it also means big, juicy commissions for those websites.

-Here at Cogipas we don't see things as quite so black and white because that's not how the world works.
+Here at Cogipas we don't see things as quite so black and white, because that's simply not how the world works.

 Like Many Things in Life, It Depends